yereverluvinunclebert/GDIP-Image-List/README.md

+# GDIPImageList Class for VB6 and TwinBasic

+**Purpose:**

-**Purpose**   :  A replacement of the RichClient imageList using scripting.dictionary and GDI+ to store and extract VB6 native type images.
+A replacement of the RichClient imageList using scripting.dictionary and GDI+ to store and extract VB6 native type images.
 (JPG, BMP, PNG tested).
 Created to provide an imageList class that has potential for 64bit operation using TwinBasic.
 RichClient 5/6 are 32bit only and cannot compile to 64bit binaries using TwinBasic.
 This component removes a 32bit dependency in the Richclient imagelist for loading non-RC6 image controls.